HDMI Logo

 What is HDMI?

 HDMI stands for “High-Definition Multimedia Interface.”
 It’s a digital connector designed for transmitting video and audio data.
-Thanks to HDMI, the image and sound retain their original clarity without quality loss.
+Thanks to HDMI, the image and sound retain their original clarity without loss of quality.
 This interface is used in various devices, including laptops, desktop computers, projectors, TVs, gaming consoles, monitors, and media players.

 Font and Colors